A Traditional Italian Dinner

 Here’s a Traditional Italian Dinner I served to our family with six courses that lasted over 2 hours.
 This type of meal is more like an event–perhaps on a Sunday afternoon with family and friends and plan for plenty of visiting in-between courses.
 Because there are so many courses, the portions are smaller than what we might see in the U.S.

-It was such fun learning about the steps of a Traditional Italian Dinner and the wines to serve with each dish.
+It was such fun learning about the steps of an Italian Dinner and the wines to serve with each dish.
 Here’s to Italian Food!
 Buon Appetito!

 A Traditional Italian Meal begins with Antipasto